-To statically verify that a given JWIG program will never throw any of the special JWIG exceptions, we perform a summary graph analysis based on the flow graph which contains all the information we need from the original program.
-Summary graphs model how templates are constructed and used at runtime.
+To statically verify that a given JWIG program will never throw any of the special JWIG exceptions we perform a summary graph analysis based on the flow graph which contains all the information we need from the original program.
+Summary graphs model how templates are constructed and used at run-time.
 This analysis depends on a preliminary string analysis that for each string expression finds a regular language that approximates the set of strings it may evaluate to.
 For each analysis we define a lattice expressing an abstraction of the data values along with a corresponding abstract semantics of the expressions and statements, and then apply standard data-flow analysis techniques to find the least solutions.
-We choose to provide the technical details for two reasons: first, the development of summary graphs was the main challenge in obtaining a useful tool and, second, we believe that summary graphs by themselves may be useful for analyzing XML manipulations in other contexts.